 Beyond a shadow of doubt, nothing beats the original.
 Beijing is at its best during Spring Festival: city got decorated up, red lanterns bloom in the city like nothing you've ever seen.
 One of the highlights that I highly recommend is temple fairs, where display different themes and have cultural products for sale.
 Moreover, there will be heaps of local snacks tease your taste buds along with fascinating parades of folks in traditional costumes feast your eyes!
 So do not miss out this opportunity to get a real taste of the Chinese New Year.
 I would suggest the following temple fairs to go: Badachu, Ditan, Longtan, Dongyue and Hongluo.

-Happen to be in Hong Kong during Spring Festival?
+Happen to be in Hong Kong during the Spring Festival?
 Congratulations!
 You will be able to witness lots of memorable activities: the grandeur International Chinese New Year Night Parade which has become a signature event ever since held in 1996, the blazing fireworks display with the daily Symphony of Lights at Victoria Harbor on the second day, the exciting horse racing on the third day, etc..
 Let alone lively performance of lion dance and restaurant specialty exclusively for the holiday!
 In addition, undeniable promotions and discounts in malls help spice up the holiday spirit.
 So, why not?

-Chengdu boasts rich history of ancient Chinese Bashu culture, thus remaining a good choice for travelers who wish to discover a real Spring Festival.
+Chengdu boasts a rich history of ancient Chinese Bashu culture, thus remaining a good choice for travelers who wish to discover a real Spring Festival.
 Much like Beijing but more of local vibe, annual temple fairs are held in Wuhou Temple and Jinli Street, staging all kinds of cultural activities including lantern display, special food fair, regional folk custom performance, etc..
-Don’t forget to try local eats as Chengdu was declared to be a city of gastronomy by UNESCO in 2011.
+Don't forget to try local eats as Chengdu was declared to be a city of gastronomy by UNESCO in 2011.
 Furthermore, good news has it that the Chengdu Panda Breeding Centre stays open during the whole festival.

 Let the adorable creatures spice up your festival mood!